wolfgang-meyenberg/Powershell-Scripts/readme.txt

 Get-ConnectedNICs [-subscriptionFilter <filterexpression>] [-outFile <outfilename>] [-noPing]

--subscriptionFilter	mandatory parameter, list NICs in subscriptions matching the filter -outFile	writes results to a semicolon-separated CSV format if this parameter is given -noPing	skips testing whether the NIC is responding to a ping
+-subscriptionFilter	mandatory parameter, list NICs in subscriptions matching the filter -outFile	writes results to a semicolon-separated CSV file if this parameter is given -noPing	skips testing whether the NIC is responding to a ping

 -------------------------------------------------------------------------------